chafey/dicomweb-dump/README.md

 ## Status

-In development/alpha (as of Nov 2, 2021).
-Beta release targeted for Nov 8, 2021
+Beta (as of Nov 16, 2021), target is to do first release by Nov 24, 2021

 ## Features
 * Dump study metadata